Logos, trademarks and downloads

 We’re developing new signage for a building or parking lot, what logo should we use?

 The legacy triangle should be used on new buildings and signage with the Mines wordmark where space allows.
 In some cases, the logo may stand alone without the wordmark.
-If you need assistance, please connect with communications@mines.edu for guidance.
+If you need assistance, please connect with communications@mines.edu for guidance as we work closely with the Office of Design and Construction to ensure proper signage.

 Does signage need to be replaced?

 When a sign is ready to be replaced or you are creating a new sign, please use the institutional logo (legacy triangle) with the Mines wordmark where space allows.
 In some cases, the logo may stand alone without the wordmark.
 If you need assistance, please connect with communications@mines.edu for guidance.
 Several highly visible signs will be replaced over time.
-Replacing logos is a long process and we anticipate inconsistencies as we transition, particularly in physical locations.
+Replacing logos is a long process and we anticipate inconsistencies as we transition, particularly in physical locations, but have a plan to replace highly visible signage.

 I want to print materials for a prospective student audience, what logo should I use?